OfflineIMAP/offlineimap.github.io/_posts/2016-07-29-tracking-regressions.md

 This is what happened for this v7.0.0.

 IOW, the implicit contract broke.
-We make our best to write code and test but we *can't* do all of the job. **We just can't try our own code in the wild and see if this work for all the possible options and servers out there.**
+We make our best to write code and test but we *can't* do all the job. **We just can't try our own code in the wild and see if this work for all the possible options and servers out there.**

 {:.DarkBlue}
 We used to have enthusiasts.
 For whatever reasons, most are gone.
 I suspect some